 – Busy mom of two kids in Chicago, Illinois

 4. Whenever possible, include photos of your clients’ smiling faces.

 Most sales pages include a LOT of information.
 Often way too much information, but that’s a conversation for a different post.
-The point is, many times, I see testimonials that are nothing but text, and they get completely lost on your sales page.
+The point is that, many times, I see testimonials that are nothing but text, and they get completely lost on your sales page.